Was I Fired for Discriminatory Reasons?

 What about the economic harm of a less severe action, such as a poor performance review?

-Smallets says that it can still be helpful for employees to reach out to an employment lawyer for guidance about their legal rights, even if their wrongful termination claim isn’t ready to be pursued.
-“The first phone call is typically free,” she says, so if you have questions or concerns about workplace activity, consider reaching out to a lawyer for legal advice tailored to your situation.
+Smallets says that it can still be helpful for employees to reach out to an employment lawyer for guidance about their legal rights.
+Even if a wrongful termination lawsuit isn’t the right option, a call to a lawyer can help you understand your legal options.
+“The first phone call is typically free,” she says, so if you have questions or concerns about workplace activity, consider reaching out to an employment lawyer for legal advice tailored to your situation.

 What do I do next?